AriFordsham/GHCWiki/code-base-cleanup.md

 - Rename CAF into "static thunk"?
 - put notes files (e.g. profiling-notes, \*.tex files) into actual notes or in the wiki
 - Fix traces of RnHsSyn that doesn't exist anymore
+- References to "NCG" should be replaced with reference to "CmmToAsm compiler"
+- Foreign export stubs are generated in GHC.Compiler.HaskellToCore.Foreign.Declaration...
+- Tests still reflect the old hierarchy (e.g., simplCore/should_compile) but renaming them could break other tools

 Questions: